chris-hughes/fun_test_app/README.md

 - what should I be using as keys when iterating?
 - why does css suck so so much?
 - i still don't know how to test

+## `Notes`

+withStyles injects a `classes` prop.
+So you define a `style` object and then apply the keys to as classes to the elements you want to style